nakarielle/zendesk-ticket-viewer/README.md

 ##Zendesk Ticket Viewer

 Code Test for Zendesk Internship

 Built in Rails v4.2.6

 ###How to Run Locally

+1. Clone or fork this repo.
-- Ensure you have at least version 2.2.2 of Ruby installed.
-Version can be checked by running ruby -v in the terminal.
+2. Ensure you have at least version 2.2.2 of Ruby installed.
+Version can be checked by running `ruby -v` in the terminal.
-- In the project folder on the terminal, run bundle to install dependencies and then run rails s to start the server.
+3. Run `bundle` to install dependencies.
+4. Run `rails s` to start the server.
-- Go to http://localhost:3000/ in a browser to see the app.
+5. Go to <http://localhost:3000/> in a browser to see the app.

 ###Testing

-- In the project folder on the terminal, type rspec to run tests.
+- In the project folder on the terminal, run `rspec` to run tests.
 - These are only basic tests.
 I researched how to test error handling but was not able to get that working for this project.